Post Workout Drink: All the Difference

-The easiest way to remember how much dextrose to consume after a workout is to take the number in grams of protein you are consuming post-workout and multiply that by 1.5.
-So if you are consuming 35g of protein then you should add at least 52g of dextrose (dextrose is super cheap so no worries on the large amount).
+The easiest way to remember how much dextrose to consume after a workout is to take the number of grams of protein you are consuming post-workout and multiply that by 1.5.
+So if you are consuming 35g of protein then you should add at least 52g of dextrose (dextrose is super cheap so no worries about the large amount).

 Likewise, don’t’ worry too much about the excessive calories (unless this is a major issue) because after an intense workout your body will burn through this in no time!

 The cheapest dextrose I’ve found is from Puritan’s Pride.
 Super cheap and free shipping (if you’ve found it cheaper, please let me know)!

 Blah, blah, blah I talk too much… So what does this all mean in regards to your post-workout drink?
 Ideally to induce hypertrophy along with strength increases a great mixture for a post-workout shake should include:

 Dextrose: 1.5 X grams protein

 Try that post-workout drink after your workouts for a month and see how well it works for you!